 Women are believed, to face situations heads on rather than using the ‘fight and flight’ response.
 This is thought to be mediated by oxytocin, an anti-stress hormone produced more in females as compared to males, hence helping them in managing stress tactfully.

 With women always trying to match up to their male counterparts at work while living up to the ideal housewife standards at home; they are more prone to be stressed.
-Stress usually manifests its effects on Behaviour and can be easily spotted with changes in appetite, avoiding responsibilities or increased use of alcohol, drugs, etc. Certain physical symptoms that can be seen are Low energy, Headaches, upset stomach including diarrhea, constipation and nausea, Insomnia, Loss of sexual desire, nervousness and shaking, cold or sweaty hands and feet and also Clenched jaw and grinding teeth.
-This can in turn lead to mental health problems, such as depression, anxiety and personality disorders, Cardiovascular disease, including heart disease, high blood pressure, heart attacks and stroke, obesity and other eating disorders, menstrual problems, sexual dysfunction, such as impotence and loss of sexual desire in both men and women, Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss, gastrointestinal problems, such as GERD, gastritis, and ulcerative colitis.
+Stress usually manifests its effects on Behaviour and can be easily spotted with changes in appetite, avoiding responsibilities or increased use of alcohol, drugs, etc. Certain physical symptoms that can be seen are Low energy, Headaches, upset stomach including diarrhea, constipation and nausea, Insomnia, Loss of sexual desire, nervousness and shaking cold or sweaty hands and feet and also Clenched jaw and grinding teeth.
+This can, in turn, lead to mental health problems, such as different types of depression, anxiety and personality disorders, Cardiovascular disease, including heart disease, high blood pressure, heart attacks, and stroke, obesity and other eating disorders, menstrual problems, sexual dysfunction, such as impotence and loss of sexual desire in both men and women, Skin and hair problems, such as acne, psoriasis, and eczema, and permanent hair loss, gastrointestinal problems, such as GERD, gastritis, and ulcerative colitis.